hercychang/prep-step-1/part7-control_flow/comparison_operators.md

 familiar from elementary mathematics. `>`, `<`, `>=`, `<=`, `==`, and `!=` mean
 what you'd expect: "greater than," "less than," "greater than or equal to," "less than or equal to", "equal to", and "not equal to."
-Note that `==`, not `=` checks for equality. `=` is the assignment operator.
+Note that `==`, not `=` checks for equality.
+Recall that `=` is the assignment operator.
 Comparison operators allow one to build expressions that the Ruby interpreter can evaluate as logical propositions.
 The expression generally evaluates to `true` if the proposition is valid and to `false` if it is invalid.

 ```ruby
 3 > 2 #=> true